Doctors Note Logo

 Can’t Shake Cold Symptoms?
 Why Your Body is Struggling and Medically Approved Next Steps

-There are several factors to consider.
-Most colds improve in 7 to 10 days, but a cough can last 2 to 3 weeks, and lingering symptoms often reflect normal immune recovery, allergies, a new virus, or less commonly a secondary infection or underlying conditions.
+Why your cold may be lingering: Most colds improve within 7 to 10 days, but a cough can persist 2 to 3 weeks.
+Ongoing symptoms often reflect normal immune recovery, allergies, or a new virus.
+Less commonly, they may signal a secondary infection or an underlying condition.

-Medically approved next steps include rest, fluids, targeted symptom relief, and watching for red flags like worsening after initial improvement, high fever, breathing or chest problems, or symptoms beyond 3 weeks.
-For key details that could change your next steps, see below.
+Recommended next steps: rest, hydration, and targeted symptom relief.
+Watch for red flags including worsening after initial improvement, high fever, breathing difficulty, chest pain, or symptoms lasting beyond 3 weeks.

 answer background